marjohnsen/shellsmith_workspace/README.md

 ### Execute user defined scripts

-Any `.sh` script in the `app/` directory is executable through the terminal user interface in `smith run`.
+Any `.sh` script in the `apps/` directory is executable through the terminal user interface in `smith run`.

+### `apps/init.sh`

+This script will always be executed first regardless of dependencies.
+Can be used to install initial stuff from other package managers, set up environment variables, other stuff that do not require a stand alone script.

+### Best practices

+Try to write the scripts such that they can be run multiple times without causing issues.
+This is especially important for the `apps/init.sh` script.